News / motherhood

 As mother (and for the last seven years, a single mother), I have been manager of a team, collaborated with my fellow manager, CFO, logistics coordinator, caterer, administrator and secretary (admittedly badly – yes, I would have sacked me), creative designer (particularly around book week and school productions), nutritionist, nurse, tutor and counsellor.
 Thankfully the role of IT manager has naturally fallen to the stakeholders themselves.

-As a project manager I have managed numerous house relocations, overseas travel for stakeholders, Christmas and birthday celebrations by meeting deadlines, setting timelines and meeting budget.
-And while managing might seem like a creative use of this term, without the reality of my management these projects would not have been completed successfully.
+As a project manager, I have managed numerous house relocations, overseas travel for stakeholders, Christmas and birthday celebrations by meeting deadlines, setting timelines and meeting budget.
+And while managing might seem like the creative use of this term, without the reality of my management these projects would not have been completed successfully.
 We have successfully moved house, we have never gone hungry or not paid rent, stakeholders have returned from their travels in one piece and all are now thriving.

 As the stakeholders have grown and my collaborator and I both have new collaborators, I have also become a negotiator, adding active listening and non-violent communication to my list of skills.
 Working towards outcomes that bring the whole team forward is a key component in this new role.